Infections of a Different Kind (Step 1)

-Infections of a Different Kind (Step 1) is the second extended play (EP) by Norwegian singer-songwriter and record producer Aurora.
+Infections of a Different Kind (Step 1) is the second studio album by Norwegian singer-songwriter and record producer Aurora.
 It was released digitally on 28 September 2018 and physically on 1 November 2019 by Decca and Glassnote Records.
-Originally a full-length album, she created the EP as the first part of a two-part album, the second part being her second studio album A Different Kind of Human (Step 2) (2019).
-Aurora enlisted producers Askjell Solstrand, Jakwob, Couros and MyRiot, aside previous collaborators Magnus Skylstad and Electric.
+It serves as the first part of a two-part album, the second part being her third studio album A Different Kind of Human (Step 2) (2019).
+Aurora enlisted producers Askjell Solstrand, Jakwob, Couros and MyRiot, along with previous collaborators Magnus Skylstad and Electric.

 Infections of a Different Kind (Step 1) was described as a pop, electropop and art pop record, though it also features elements of synth-pop, chamber pop, folk, experimental pop, and futurepop.
-Its lyrical themes were described as domestic abuse, global warming, connection versus connectivity, fear of intimacy, and empowerment.
-The EP received critical acclaim from music critics, who complimented Aurora's involvement in the production of the record as well as her progression from her debut album.
+Its lyrical themes were described to be domestic abuse, global warming, connection versus connectivity, fear of intimacy, and empowerment.
+The album received critical acclaim from music critics, who complimented Aurora's involvement in the production of the record as well as her progression from her debut album.

 Infections of a Different Kind (Step 1) was supported by the release of the singles "Queendom" and "Forgotten Love", which were released in April and August 2018, respectively.
 The release was a minor commercial success; it peaked at number seven in Norway and at number 191 in the Netherlands and was certified platinum in the former country.
-Even though the EP did not receive a nomination at the Spellemannprisen '17, the music video of "Queendom" was nominated for Music Video of the Year.
+The music video for "Queendom" was nominated for Music Video of the Year at the 2019 Spellemannprisen.